who15/CDME/README.md

 # CDME
-this Code will be release soon!!
+This code will be release soon!!